multiformats/multiaddr/protocols/unix.md

 # `unix-abstract`

-This protocol encodes a Linux UNIX-domain abstract socket address, which are distinguished by their first byte being 0.
+This protocol encodes a Linux Unix-domain abstract socket address, which are distinguished by their first byte being 0.
 It is encoded the same way as `unix`;
 the marker byte is not part of the path.